Louis C. Shepard: Navy Service

 Shepard was just 23 years old at the time.
 After the fall of Fort Fisher, the Confederate army evacuated its remaining forts in the Cape Fear area, and Union forces soon overtook Wilmington.
 Once Wilmington fell, the supply line of the Confederacy was severed, and the war soon ended.

 He was later presented with the Medal of Honor in recognition of his service.
 Due to a Navy clerical error, his citation reads Louis; however his name was spelled Lewis.
-Shepard died in Danbury, Ohio, and was buried in Lakeview Cemetery in Port Clinton, Ohio.
+Shepard died in Danbury, Ohio.

 In April 2005, Ohio Congressman Steven C. LaTourette, representing the district that contains Shepard's native Ashtabula, passed a resolution in the House honoring Shephard.
 The flag that was flown over the United States Capitol on April 27, 2005, was unveiled on Memorial Day 2005 during the dedication ceremony for the new Ashtabula County Veterans Memorial.
 VFW Post 3334 in Jefferson was instrumental on behalf of the new memorial, and for choosing to honor the valor of Louis C. Shepard.